-In addition to meeting all requirements of clause 4.1.1 and 4.2, the labels shall be subjected to the tests in clauses 9.8.1 and 9.8.2.
+In addition to meeting all requirements of clause 4.1, the labels shall be subjected to the tests relevant to their expected lifecycle found in clauses 5.6, 5.7, and 5.8.
 Conformance to application requirements shall be determined by the user and referenced application standard(s).
+Table 6-1 identifies suggested tests.